xpostudio4/edx-documentation/en_us/shared/building_and_running_chapters/building_course/creating_new_course.rst

 You can use a Course Checklist within Studio to help you work through the tasks of building a course.

-Categories of tasks in the Course Checklist include:
+Tasks in the Course Checklist are organized into the following categories.

 * Getting Started with Studio
 * Draft a Rough Course Outline